 What is the FSA Maximum Contribution?

-The IRS set a maximum FSA contribution limit in 2015 and 2016 of $2,550 per qualified FSA (previously, there was no set maximum limit).
+The IRS set a maximum FSA contribution limit in 2016 at $2,550 per qualified FSA (previously, there was no set maximum limit).
 As with other tax advantaged accounts, the maximum contribution is annually indexed to inflation.

 Oddly, many employers might only offer that you can contribute at levels below the IRS maximum.
 This is unlike the 401K maximum contribution, where all employees can contribute up to the federal annual maximum.